 Andrea (Andi) Dietrich

-I provide accessible formats of course materials to students with visual, text, or mobility disabilities.
+I provide accessible formats of course materials to students with hearing, visual, text, and mobility disabilities.

 Campus access is important because every student should have an equal opportunity to learn.